K1000oTorres/K1000oTorres/README.md

 ## ⚡🙋‍♂️ About Me
 </br>

-- 🔧 I’m currently working on ...Online Retail Community App.
+- I was born in Villavicencio - Colombia 🇨🇴.
+- 👨‍🎓 I'm an Electronic engineer from Colombia.

-- 💡 I’m curious about ...Blockchain and Crypto Currency.
+- 💡 I’m curious about ....
+Statistical models & Machine learning.
-- 📖 I’m currently learning ...Flask.
+- 📖 I’m currently learning ...
+Software engineering.
-- ❄️ I’m looking to collaborate on ...Open Source Projects.
+- ❄️ I’m looking to collaborate on ...
+Interdisciplinary & Research Projects.
-- 📫 How to reach me ...gkaustav57@gmail.com.
+- 📫 How to reach me ... junkasanto2@gmail.com.

 <hr>